 Billings is the largest city in the U.S. state of Montana, and is the principal city of the Billings Metropolitan Area, the largest metropolitan area in over 500 miles (800 km).
 With a trade area of over half a million people it is the largest metropolitan area between Denver and Calgary and between Sioux Falls, South Dakota, and Spokane, Washington.

-Billings was nicknamed the Magic City because of its growth from its founding as a railroad town in 1882.
+Billings was nicknamed the Magic City because of its rapid growth from its founding as a railroad town in 1882.
 The city is named for Frederick H. Billings, a former president of the Northern Pacific Railroad.
 With one of the largest trade areas in the United States, Billings is the trade and distribution center for most of Montana, Northern Wyoming and western portions of North Dakota and South Dakota.
 Billings is also the retail destination for much of the same area.
 With more hotel accommodations than any area within a five state region, the city hosts a variety of conventions, concerts, sporting events and other rallies.